 Flaxseeds are the seeds of the Flax plant, which has been farmed for human consumption for as long as five thousand years.
-The seeds are very small and have a distinct nut-like flavor.
+The seeds are tiny and have a distinct nut-like flavor.
 They are often found in human foods that focus on health and wellness.

 Why Might Some Dogs Need To Avoid Flaxseed?

 Just like all ingredients and foods, sometimes they don’t react well with certain individuals.
 This intolerance is the case with some dogs and Flaxseeds.

 They can cause adverse effects such as an upset stomach, diarrhea, or even noticeable differences in the condition of a dog’s skin or coat.

 What makes Flaxseed even more problematic for these dogs is that many dry dog food recipes contain small quantities of Flaxseed.

 Because the quantities of Flaxseed are small, and many consumers aren’t aware of the exact ingredients in their dog’s food, the adverse effects the Flaxseed are causing can go unnoticed for months or years.